 Our Whole of Paddock Rehabilitation (WOPR) is an incentive-based program that assists farmers to restore degraded or cleared land on their properties, increasing productivity, providing shade and shelter for cattle, and creating large areas of new habitat for native wildlife.

 Through WOPR, farmers can volunteer to have a degraded or cleared paddock over 10ha of size restored through the planting of a broad range of native trees and shrubs in widely spaced belts across the land.
 To rest the paddock, sheep and cows are temporarily excluded for a period of 5 years.
 This means that little or no fencing is required, a major point of difference from other incentive programs.
 During this time the landholder receives a stewardship payment to compensate them for some of the loss of production they encounter while the trees and shrubs are growing.
-When the new vegetation is large enough to withstand intense browsing, cattle can be reintroduced to the new pasture and sustainably grazed.
+When the new vegetation is large enough to withstand intense browsing, livestock can be reintroduced to the new pasture and sustainably grazed.

 “We are very happy with the results and we can see an improvement in the landscape as well as the bottom line.” – Tony and Jenny Magee, Rye Park

 “The funding from Greening Australia didn’t cover the whole loss, but it went a long way towards it and we’re happy to put a bit in financially to make sure it’s a success, because we get a big farming advantage out of it.” –Chris and Margot Shannon